yvlawy/MoellonToolkit/README.md

 The first parameter set the Width and the Height size of the dialog box:
 WL is for: Width large, HL is for: Height Large.

+# Others functionnalities
+You can choose your text translation for titles, labels and buttons used in dialog boxes.
+Today available languages are: gb, fr, es.
+But you can set your own text for each text code: Ok, Cancel, Yes, No,...

+Set the translation page for text:

+    commonDlg.SetCurrentCultureInfo(CultureCode.en_GB);

 # Package is available on Nuget
 https://www.nuget.org/packages/MoellonToolkit